How to Use Black Currant Oil for Hair Loss and Better Health

 Black currant oil is an unusually powerful nutritional oil with many health benefits.

 Ahead is how the gamma linoleic acid and other nutrition in black currant seed oil may help treat and prevent thinning hair, the best dosage for hair loss and other potential benefits of black currant oil.

 Androgenic alopecia is a form of hair loss that can affect both men and women.
 In men the condition is also known as male pattern baldness and leads to a receding hairline, loss of hair on the crown and eventual baldness.

 For women, androgenic alopecia is characterized by thinning hair over the entire scalp, with usually the worst hair loss in the crown region.

 There are many factors that can contribute to losing your hair, but a deficiency in certain important fatty acids is a common one.
-Here’s where black currant oil can help.
+Here’s where taking high quality black currant oil capsules like these can help.

 Gamma Linoleic Acid

 Black currant oil is one of the richest known sources of gamma linoleic acid, also called GLA, with up to 20% content.
 This fatty acid has powerful anti-inflammatory properties and is often recommended for health conditions resulting from inflammation like arthritis.